BaraAdam/TheThicccening/README.md

 The Thicccening is a Unity Game Project by me, created as a project by me.
 This was a group project however I created all of the code for this project, with my teamates focusing on conceptual game design and asset creation.
 It is a tower defense game in which you have to defend planet Earth against a horde of aliens called "Thiccclings".

 ## Tutorial
+Buy turrets from the shop to defend against the Thiccclings, once you have defeated enough waves of Thiccclings you may proceed to the next level.
+Your HP is displayed at the top of the screen, if your HP reaches 0 it's game over!

 NOTE: to run the game, run ThiccceningDemo.exe, which can be found in ThiccceningDemoBuild directory